 First off, it drains much better than a flat concrete pad.
 That’ll help protect the runners and joists under your shed from rotting and decaying.

-Second, it supports your shed much better than concrete piers or shed foundation blocks.
+Second, it supports your shed much better shed foundation blocks.
 A gravel shed foundation distributes the weight of the shed evenly across all parts of the frame, instead of resting on only a few points with gaps in between.
 That’s especially important if you plan to store heavy equipment or a vehicle in your shed.

 2. Gravel is one of the easiest shed foundations to install